How Much Epoxy for a River Table or Deep Pour (Lifts, Pours & Wait Times)

 Common mistakes

-• Pouring the full depth in one shot past about 2 in — the single most common way to crack, cloud, or yellow a river table
+• Pouring the full depth in one shot past about 2 in, which is the single most common way to crack, cloud, or yellow a river table

-• Not waiting long enough between lifts — 24–36 hours is typical, longer in cool ambient temperatures
+• Not waiting long enough between lifts, when 24 to 36 hours is typical, longer in cool ambient temperatures

 • Using a standard fast hardener instead of a slow or extra-slow one rated for thick sections

-Deep pour resin is one of the most ratio-sensitive products on the site — see epoxy mixing ratios explained before you mix a batch.
+Deep pour resin is one of the most ratio-sensitive products on the site, so see epoxy mixing ratios explained before you mix a batch.

 Frequently Asked Questions